• About

 #7 Set Up Your Booster Club Bank Account

-The primary aim of a Parent Booster Club is to raise funds for specific projects.
+The primary aim of a parent booster club is to raise funds for specific projects.
 Hence, it needs an official bank account, not a personal one.
-That means an account set up in the Booster Club’s name.
+That means an account set up in the booster club’s name.
 This ensures the tax and any liability concerns fall on the club, not an individual.
+Commingling personal and club funds is one of the most common mistakes new booster clubs make—and it can jeopardize your nonprofit status and personal liability protection.

 Most US banks need four things to open an account in the Booster Club’s name: